espocrm/espocrm/.github/CONTRIBUTING.md

 ## Pull Requests

-If you would like to contribute something that is not a small fix, please create an issue first (a bug report or feature request).
+We are open for contributions that are bug fixes and small improvements.
+If you would like to contribute something that is not a small fix, please reach out to maintainers before submitting your PR (by creating a GitHub issue).

 Before we can merge your pull request, you need to accept our CLA [here](https://github.com/espocrm/cla).